billymedia/WP-AI-Explainer/readme.txt

 - Complete data removal on plugin uninstall

 **Legal Compliance:**
-By using this plugin, site administrators agree to comply with the terms of service of their chosen AI provider.
-Users should be informed that their text selections may be processed by external AI services.
+By using this plugin, you agree to follow the terms of service of whichever AI provider you choose.
+Let your users know that their selected text gets processed by external AI services.

 == Support ==

-For support, please report issues or request features via GitHub Issues at https://github.com/billymedia/WP-AI-Explainer/issues.
-For custom modifications or professional services, contact Billy directly at billy@billymedia.co.uk.
-Include your WordPress version, PHP version, and detailed description when reporting issues.
+For support, report issues or suggest features on GitHub at https://github.com/billymedia/WP-AI-Explainer/issues.
+For custom work, email Billy directly at billy@billymedia.co.uk.
+When reporting issues, include your WordPress version, PHP version, and what's going wrong.

-== Contributing ==

-Contributions are welcome!
-Please visit the GitHub repository at https://github.com/billymedia/WP-AI-Explainer for development guidelines and to submit pull requests.

 == Technical Requirements ==